hellenike/textbook/docs/topics/subj-opt/index.md

 - The "tense" of a verb in the optative mood represents the *aspect* of the action, not the *time*.
 A present optative expresses ongoing or continuous action, not necessarily action in the present time.
 An aorist optative expresses a single action, not necessarily action in the past.
 - Forming these verbs requires adding a new set of endings onto the same principal part stems that you have already learned.

-### Forming the present optative of thematic (uncontracted) verbs and athematic verbs like δείκνυμι
+### Forming the present optative of thematic (and non-contracted) verbs and athematic verbs like δείκνυμι

 - (1) start by removing the first person singular ending (-ω or -ομαι / -μι or -μαι) and accent from the first principal part